Geranium x cantabrigiense 'Cambridge'

 This compact plant is covered with saucer-shaped flowers in shades of lilac, plum and purple, very attractive; deadhead spent flowers for reblooming; occasionally has good fall color

 Cambridge Cranesbill has masses of beautiful plum purple flowers with rose eyes at the ends of the stems from late spring to late summer, which are most effective when planted in groupings.
 Its deeply cut lobed palmate leaves are dark green in colour.
-As an added bonus, the foliage turns a gorgeous indian red in the fall.
-The fruit is not ornamentally significant.
+As an added bonus, the foliage turns a gorgeous antique red in the fall.

 Cambridge Cranesbill is an herbaceous evergreen perennial with a mounded form.
 It brings an extremely fine and delicate texture to the garden composition and should be used to full effect.

 This plant will require occasional maintenance and upkeep, and should be cut back in late fall in preparation for winter.
 Deer don't particularly care for this plant and will usually leave it alone in favor of tastier treats.
 Gardeners should be aware of the following characteristic(s) that may warrant special consideration;

 Cambridge Cranesbill is recommended for the following landscape applications;